kjartako/MS_VAR/MS_VAR/README.md

 # Example files

-The repository includes two R-files that shows how the stan-files are used in practise:
+The folder includes two R-files that shows how the stan-files are used in practise:
 * **MS_VAR_example_sim**, a two-regime MS-VAR with 1 autoregressive lag, fitted to a simulated two-dimensional data.
 The regimes are applied to both the mean structure and the covariance structure.
 * **MS_VAR_example_USmacro**, a two-regime MS-VAR with 4 autoregressive lags, fitted to a three-dimensional quarterly US macro data set, consisting of inflation, unemployment and an interest rate.
 To avoid excessive parameterization, the regimes are only applied to the covariance structure.